kevinalmansa/kevinalmansa.github.io/_posts/2017-7-23-Protostar-Stack-Write-up.md

 ### Write-up

-This challenge is a little more realistic in it's exploitation.
-From the code we can see a buffer and a call to ```gets```, but nothing else is done.
+This challenge is fun, we have a function that isn't called, and no function pointer to overflow.
+Let's find a way to call it.

 In order to control execution, we have to understand the concept of stack frames and the calling convention for the system in use in assembly.
 Here, we're in a